 This is the lesson of the Great Exchange.
 It will be impossible to see Messiah without the eyes of the heart focused on the truth in God’s word.
-This truth is the two-fold story of Messiah’s sacrifice; the exchange of His royal robes of heaven, exchanged for the swaddling robe of the roughest flaxen fabric of the poor, encircling his tiny body after his birth, as he lay in the manger.
-This, the greatest exchange in the history of the universe, took place as the Messiah exchanged His eternal and supernatural appearance and presence, for the vulnerability of the body of a newborn baby, born into poverty and imminent danger, as an earthly King sought to kill him.
+This truth is the two-fold story of Messiah’s sacrifice; the exchange of His royal robes of heaven for the swaddling robe of the roughest flaxen fabric of the poor, encircling his tiny body after his birth as he lay in the manger.
+The greatest exchange in the history of the universe took place as the Messiah exchanged His eternal, supernatural appearance and presence for the vulnerability of the body of a newborn baby, born into poverty and imminent danger, as the earthly King Herod sought to kill him.

-The Great Exchange demanded Messiah Ben David must serve as Messiah Ben Joseph, in order to save the world from sin and death.
-He came to be the daily bread for a world suffering from great spiritual famine!
+The Great Exchange demanded Messiah Ben David to serve as Messiah Ben Joseph in order to save the world from sin and death.
+He came to be daily bread for a world suffering from a great spiritual famine!

 “Look!
 He is coming with the clouds!
 Every eye will see him, including those who pierced him; and all the tribes of the Land will mourn him.”
-(Revelation 1:7 CJB) There will come a day when those even without the eyes of the heart, will clearly see the Messiah!
+(Revelation 1:7 CJB) There will come a day when those without the eyes of the heart will clearly see the Messiah!

 This is the lesson of the Great Exchange.
 Unless we see with the eyes of the heart, we may miss the Messiah altogether in our journey of life.
 Until we see ourselves and our brothers with new eyes of spiritual truth, we may miss seeing our Savior as Ben David and Ben Joseph.